Wacky-Mole/WackysDatabase/README.md

 > You can make changes to that OP bow and make it more realistic on damage or build requirements.
 Or even set a build piece to adminonly.

-> clone the Item and change the material to make it a more appealing color.
+> Clone the Item and change the material to make it a more appealing color.

 Submit pull requests to https://github.com/Wacky-Mole/WackysDatabase .
 The primary purpose of this mod is to edit objects, not to create clones/mocks.